Your Six Levels of Government

 NJ Senators and Assembly members are collectively termed State Legislators.

-Interesting Note: The Governor and each of these State Legislators are all up for re-election in 2017!
+Interesting Note: Each of the Assemblymembers are all up for re-election in 2023!

 The County Level

-Each county in NJ is represented by a Board of Chosen Freeholders.
+Each county in NJ is represented by a Board of County Commissioners.

 Each of NJ’s 21 County Districts has 3-9 Board members, depending on population, and is led by a County Executive.